5 exercises at your desk

 Punching the air above your head with both arms for intense 30-second bursts is a great way of releasing stress and getting your heart beating faster.
 Then repeat in front of you and to the sides and finish with 30 seconds overhead again.

-Here are Shinu’s tips for moving more during the day:
+Here are some tips for moving more when you're working from home:

 Instead of sitting for phone calls, stand up and walk around as you take them.

-Don’t keep water on your desk, walk to the water cooler or the kitchen to get a drink whenever you feel thirsty.
+Don’t keep water on your desk, walk to the kitchen to get a drink whenever you feel thirsty.